 The University of Tennessee announced on Dec.
 7, 2012 the hiring of Butch Jones as the 24th head football coach of the Vols.
-Jones owns a 61-40 record (.604) in eight seasons as a head coach, and his teams have earned bowl appearances in six of his eight seasons as a head coach.
-Jones is 37-23 (.617) in conference play and 50-3 when leading at halftime and 50-4 when leading after three quarters.
+Jones owns a 70-44 record (.614) in nine seasons as a head coach, and his teams have earned bowl appearances in seven of his first nine seasons as a head coach.
+Jones is 42-26 (.618) in conference play, 59-5 when leading at halftime and 59-6 when leading after three quarters.
 Jones joined UT from the University of Cincinnati, where he finished with a 23-14 record (.657) in three seasons with the Bearcats.

-Tennessee opened its second season under Jones with a 7-6 record that included a 45-28 win over Iowa in the TaxSlayer Bowl in Jacksonville which marked the first January bowl game for UT since the 2007 season.
+Tennessee finished its second season under Jones with a 7-6 record that included a 45-28 win over Iowa in the TaxSlayer Bowl in Jacksonville which marked the first January bowl game for UT since the 2007 season.
 The Vols opened the 2014 season by playing 21 true freshmen in a 38-7 win over Utah State, the most true freshmen to play in a season opener in UT history.
-The Vols lead the nation overall this season with 23 true freshman playing in 2014, with 12 true freshmen starting games for the Vols during the season.
+Overall, Tennessee led the nation overall this season with 23 true freshman playing in 2014, with 12 true freshmen starting games for the Vols during the season.

 In his first season on Rocky Top, the Vols defeated No. 11/9 South Carolina, the first win for UT over a ranked opponent since 2009.
 The win over the Gamecocks in 2014, when the Vols trailed by 14 with less than two minutes remaining, marked the biggest comeback in school history that late in a game.
 The comeback was led by quarterback Josh Dobbs, who signed with Tennessee as a part of Jones' first recruiting class at UT.
 Also in 2014, the 95 combined points against South Carolina (45) and Kentucky (50) are the most for Tennessee in consecutive games since 2003, while the 50 points and the 34-point margin of victory over Kentucky (50-16) are the most for UT since 2010.

 UT rushed for 2,261 yards in 2013, the most for the Vols since 2004 and their second-highest total since 1999.
 The Vols' opportunistic defense in 2013 forced 25 turnovers, tied for the second-most by a UT defense since 2005.
 UT also played the toughest schedule in the nation in 2013, including seven ranked teams.

-Jones has won four conference championships in his seven seasons as a head coach, including the Big East title in 2011 and 2012 with Cincinnati and the 2007 and 2009 Mid-American Conference titles at Central Michigan.
-He earned Big East Conference Coach of the Year honors after his 10-win season with the Bearcats in 2011 and earned the same honor from CBSSports.com in 2012, a year in which his squad captured its second consecutive bowl victory while also finishing with a top 25 ranking.
+Jones has won four conference championships in his eight seasons as a head coach, including the Big East title in 2011 and 2012 with Cincinnati and the 2007 and 2009 Mid-American Conference titles at Central Michigan.
+He earned Big East Conference Coach of the Year honors after his 10-win season with the Bearcats in 2011 and earned the same honor from CBSSports.com in 2012, a year in which his squad captured its second consecutive bowl victory and finished in the Top 25.
 UC finished the regular season 9-3 with a 5-2 league record to share the Big East crown.

-In 2011, Cincinnati was the only program nationally to win both its conference title and its league top academic honor, earning the 2010-11 Big East Team Academic Excellence Award.
-Also that same year, JK Schaffer of the Bearcats named the 2011 American Eagle Outfitters Big East Football Scholar-Athlete of the Year, the second consecutive UC player to earn that honor (John Goebel in 2010).
+In 2011, Cincinnati was the only program nationally to win both its conference title and its league top academic honor, earning the 2010-11 Big East Team Academic Excellence Award, with JK Schaffer being named the 2011 American Eagle Outfitters Big East Football Scholar-Athlete of the Year, the second consecutive UC player to earn that honor (John Goebel in 2010).

 Before accepting the head coaching position at Cincinnati, Jones's 27-13 record at Central Michigan included a pair of MAC titles, three consecutive bowl appearances, and a No. 23 postseason ranking in 2009.
 The Chippewas were 22-3 in the MAC during his tenure, and he was the only head coach to lead the program to consecutive bowl games as well as the first in the history of the MAC to do so in his first three seasons.

-In addition to coaching Pittsburgh Steelers Pro Bowl receiver Antonio Brown at Central Michigan, one of Jones' players while coaching the Chippewas, offensive lineman Eric Fisher, was drafted No. 1 overall in the 2013 NFL Draft by the Kansas City Chiefs.
-Jones recruited Fisher to join the CMU 2009 where he went on to a decorated career.
-Joining Fisher in Kansas City was another Jones product, Travis Kelce who was selected in the third round after playing at Cincinnati.
+In addition to Pittsburgh Steelers Pro Bowl receiver Antonio Brown, Jones also recruited and coached offensive lineman Eric Fisher at CMU, was drafted No. 1 overall in the 2013 NFL Draft by the Kansas City Chiefs.
+Joining Fisher in Kansas City was another Jones product, Travis Kelce, who was selected in the third round after playing at Cincinnati.

-Jones was the wide receivers coach at West Virginia from 2005-06 before he moved to Central Michigan, during which time the Mountaineers went a combined 22-3 and the 2005 squad defeated Georgia in the Sugar Bowl.
+Jones was the wide receivers coach at West Virginia from 2005-06 before he moved to Central Michigan, during which time the Mountaineers went a combined 22-3, including a Sugar Bowl win over Georgia.
 He served as an assistant at Central Michigan for seven years from 1998-2004, as offensive coordinator (2002-04), running backs coach (1999-2004), and as tight ends coach (1998).
 Jones was also the offensive coordinator at Ferris State from 1995-97 and at Wilkes University from 1993-94 and also served as an assistant at Rutgers from 1990-92.